pphilippos/simodense/README.md

 Finally, we compile the tools by running make, preferably with multiple-threads (15 in the example), as it can take a while.

 	$ make newlib -j15

-- As explained, the first experiments can be done in simulation such as with Icarus Verilog.
-For experimentation on Xilinx FPGAs, the freely-available Webpack version of [Vivado](https://www.xilinx.com/support/download.html) is enough, given that your FPGA board is mentioned in the release notes (see [here](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2020_1/ug973-vivado-release-notes-install-license.pdf)).

 ### GNU toolchain support for custom instructions